Name: Dr. Birgit Müller

 Keywords: agent-based modelling, human decision-making, index-based insurance, sustainability economics

 Felix holds an M.A. in Sustainability Economics, focusing on human-environment interactions (using agent-based models) and decision-making processes of boundedly rational agents.
-Felix joined the POLISES group in January 2015 and analyzes the economic and ecological (side-)effect of index-based insurance for East African smallholders.
+Felix joined the POLISES group in January 2015 and analyzes the economic and ecological (side-)effects of index-based insurance for East African smallholders.
 Other research interests include human decision-making in complex situations, agent-based modelling in the social sciences, the transition towards sustainability, and behaviourally-informed policy design.

 Felix is a passionate singer in different choirs and likes playing racket sports (table tennis, badminton, squash).